philipwalton/navigation-event-proposal/README.md

 _ **The <code>navigation</code> event comes with default browser behavior.**
   For example, the navigation event would require a URL change in the address bar as well as a loading indicator.
 This alone would likely make it undesirable for developers to use for anything that's clearly not a real navigation. \
 - **Browsers could use heuristics to detect malicious behavior and turn SPA navigations into real navigations.**
   The <code>navigation</code> event is designed as a progressive enhancement—which means when used properly, any <code>navigation</code> event the browser chooses not to run should still work as a full navigation.
-If app developers know that Chrome may choose to fallback to full navigations in some cases, they'd be less likely to try to game the metric, since it could lead to a worse user experience.
+If app developers know that a browser may choose to fallback to full navigations in some cases, they'd be less likely to try to game the metric, since it could lead to a worse user experience.

 ### Alternative designs